• Facebook

 • Participants distinguish between low- and high-order thinking skills as per Bloom's Taxonomy, and learn to incorporate these insights into the design and implementation of active learning activities in their teaching.

-Competences developed in the programme:
+Competences developed in the course:

-The programme develops competences falling under Pillar 1 (Learning and teaching planning and design) and Pillar 2 (Managing the learning and teaching process) of the Framework for Effective Teaching at CU.
+The course develops competences falling under Pillar 1 (Learning and teaching planning and design) and Pillar 2 (Managing the learning and teaching process) of the Framework for Effective Teaching at CU.
 In particular, it focuses on the following competences falling under Pillar 2:

 • The teacher utilizes a variety of strategies that promote student active learning.